eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

 - Turning left by crossing twice does not work.
 Extra edges need to be added to accommodate these trajectories.
 - No bi-directional movements on bicycle lanes
-- No shared space for bicycles and pedestrians
+- No shared space for bicycles and pedestrians by default.
+This can be fixed by using the [Sublane Model](../Simulation/SublaneModel.md) and defining lanes that allow bicycles and pedestrians.
 - No overtaking by vehicles on a single-lane road.
 This can be fixed by using the [Sublane Model](../Simulation/SublaneModel.md).
 - The intersection model has no special adaptations for bicycles.
 This